 Outpatient therapy is available to all ages at Northwestern Mental Health Center five days a week and evenings by appointment.
 NWMHC works with individuals and families who are facing issues including, but not limited to:

 Northwestern Mental Health Center with its Licensed Psychiatrist and Advance Practice Registered Nurses diagnosing and treating mental disorders of both children and adults.
 They are able to assist individuals in accessing medication management services such as prescription medication monitoring and medication regulation with your psychiatrist or personal physician, as appropriate.

-The NWMHC offers Court Ordered Psychological Evaluations for legal proceedings, as requested.
+NWMHC offers Court-Ordered Psychological Evaluations for legal proceedings, as requested.